tejuscs/ADBD-Labs/adb-sql-developer-web/adb-sql-developer-web.md

-# Accessing Database Actions and Performance Hub consoles on your dedicated Autonomous Database instance
+# Accessing Database Actions and Performance Hub consoles on your dedicated Autonomous AI Database instance

 ## Introduction
 Oracle  provides an integrated development environment and a database administration interface for Oracle databases in OCI.
-A web interface for Oracle SQL Developer, Database Actions provides a subset of the desktop product features and is bundled with various database services available in Oracle Cloud, including the dedicated Autonomous Database.
+A web interface for Oracle SQL Developer, Database Actions provides a subset of the desktop product features and is bundled with various database services available in Oracle Cloud, including the dedicated Autonomous AI Database.

-On the Performance Hub page of the Database Actions console, you can monitor your Autonomous Database entities' performance and ensure that these entities perform optimally.
+On the Performance Hub page of the Database Actions console, you can monitor your Autonomous AI Database entities' performance and ensure that these entities perform optimally.

 This page allows you to view all the performance data available for a specific period.
 Once a period is selected, the database performance is displayed.